MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/homework/hw8.md

 # Telemetry

-1. Download the telemetry file from: xxxx
+1. Download the telemetry file `hw8.json` from lesson 28
 1. Create a Jupyter notebook and load the data using `the-collector` library
 1. Plot the following items with a grid, axes labelled, and titles:
-  1. left/right ncoder counts in a single plot, use a legend for the 2 datasets
+    1. left/right encoder counts in a single plot, use a legend for the 2 datasets
     1. all light bumpers (index 36-41) in a 2x3 subplot
     1. all cliff signals (index 20-23) in a 2x2 subplot